Add maps

 Note:

-Express map features can be added in groups with drag and drop.
+Express map features can be added in groups with drag-and-drop functionality.
 You can create up to 10 groups, and each group can have a combination of point, line, and area features.
 You can change the group style, rename the group, or delete the group.
 Express maps are specific to the stories in which they are created.
 They are not added as separate items to your ArcGIS content, they cannot be shared between stories, and they cannot be exported or edited outside of the story builder.

 Use the following steps to create an express map: